VipanchiKatthula/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a passionate Data Scientist pursuing Masters in Business Analytics at **University of Illinois at Chicago** with specialization in Data Science and Healthcare Analytics.
-I'm working as a **Teaching Assistant** for Business Statistics for Information and Decision Sciences department.
+I'm working as a **Teaching Assistant** for Business Statistics in Information and Decision Sciences department.
 My academic interests include Natural Language Processing, Feature Engineering and Analytics Consulting.